f5devcentral/ansible-role-bigiq_migrate_apps/README.md

 Performs a series of steps needed to Migrate AS3 application service(s) with its referenced objects from a BIG-IP to another BIG-IP.

+Examples:

-*Example: Migration from a BIG-IPs on Premise to Public Cloud.
-Migration from legacy BIG-IP platforms to new platforms.*
+- Migration from a BIG-IPs on Premise to Public Cloud.
+- Migration from legacy BIG-IP platforms to new platforms.
+- Migration from a not reachable BIG-IP to a replacement BIG-IP.

 **Limitations/Prerequisites:**